mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 **Security Requirements**

 - [ ] The plugin does not expose a vulnerability.
-- [ ] The plugin does not include favor the author of the plugin or a third party excessively by e.g. including a bitcoin miner that mines on behalf of the author.
 - [ ] The plugins provided an email address or a username on the [Community Server](https://community.mattermost) used to report vulnerabilities in the future.

 **Functional Requirements**